purduesigbots/pros-docs/v5/okapi/api/control/iterative/iterative-pos-pid-controller.rst

 okapi::IterativePosPIDController
 ================================

-An `IterativePositionController <abstract-iterative-position-controller.html>`_ that uses the position PID algorithm.
+An `IterativePositionController <abstract-iterative-position-controller.html>`_ that uses the PID algorithm.
+If you are trying to create an instance of this class, you should most likely be using the `IterativeControllerFactory <iterative-controller-factory.html>`_ instead of a constructor from this class.

 Constructor(s)
 --------------